Lexington – Brushy Hill Loop

 This short loop encompasses many of the features one can expect to find in Rockbridge County – from the busy streets of a small city to deserted country roads; hill climbs to flat valley sprints; and finally alternating between dense forest to wide open windy pastures, often accompanied by an unexpectedly brilliant vista.

 115 S. Jefferson St. Lexington, VA 24450

-There is a public parking lot on the left, across the street from Salernos Wood Fired Pizza & Taphouse
+There is a public parking lot on the left, across the street from Salerno Wood Fired Pizza & Taphouse.

 The route is laid out in a clockwise direction.
 It can be ridden counterclockwise, heading out Enfield and returning on Ross.